apohl-scaredgoblin/ui-tests-apohl-code-pepper/README.md

 ## Environment Variables

 To run tests, necessary environment variables must be set.
 You should define these variables in a `.env` file.
-You can use the `Sample.env` file present in the project as a boilerplate.
+You can use the `sample.env` file present in the project as a boilerplate.
 Please remove the Sample prefix,  there is no need to modify the values.
 The data within the file are public for simplicity.
 However, in real-world practice, this file contains sensitive credentials and should not be included in version control.